-even if transferred funds have not yet been moved back into the RERF.
+Were the RERF balance insufficient for payments under any new contractual obligations, these provisions would allow the Agency to make expenditures from the RERF prior to the repayment of the transferred amount-i.e., to operate as though the RERF's balance were at its original amount, even if transferred funds have not yet been moved back into the RERF.
 In addition, the Agency understands that the State Comptroller will coordinate with the Agency to make sure that any appropriated expenditures that the Agency makes through new contractual commitments are honored by ensuring that the balance of the RERF is at all times sufficient to make timely payments on contracts.
-While the Agency understands that these transfers from the RERF have caused consternation, based on the assurances contained in the law, it does not believe that these transfers necessitate any adjustments to its proposed Solar for All program design, structure, and budget.
+While the Agency understands that recentIhese transfers from the RERF have caused consternation, based on the assurances contained in the law, it does not believe that these transfers necessitate any adjustments to its proposed Solar for All program design, structure, and budget.
+Indeed, \$37.5 million was transferred back into the RERF in April of 2018.673

-For the Low-Income Distributed Generation Initiative, the Low-Income Community Solar Project Initiative, and Incentives for Non-Profits and Public Facilities sub-programs the Agency plans to allocate up to \$16.5 million per program year from the RERF for use for the Illinois Solar for All Program (the Low-Income Community Solar Pilot Projects sub-program is conducted through a different process that allocates funds to each procurement event rather than program year).
-In this Revised Plan, the Agency clarifies that this allocation will be on an accrual basis, meaning that the amount allocated sets aside that much funding for selected applications during that program year, but are likely to actually be expended in future years in many cases due to the development timeline of photovoltaic projects (RECs are paid for upon energization).
-Unallocated RERF funds from any program year for a given sub-program would roll over and increase the balance available for the subsequent program year for that sub-program.
+The For the Low-Income Distributed Generation Initiative, the Low-Income Community Solar Project Initiative, and Incentives for Non-Profits and Public Facilities sub-programs the Agency plans to allocate up to \$2016.5 million per program year from the RERF for use for the Illinois Solar for All Program.
+This would ensure (the Low-Income Community Solar Pilot Projects sub-program is conducted through a different process that RERF allocates funds to each procurement event rather than program year).674 In this Revised Plan, the Agency clarifies that this allocation will be on an accrual basis, meaning that the amount allocated sets aside that much funding for the selected applications during that program year, but are likely to actually be expended in future years in many cases due to the development timeline of photovoltaic projects (RECs are paid for upon energization).
+Unallocated RERF funds from any program year for a given sub-program would roll over and increase the balanceLow-Income Distributed Generation Incentive, the Low-Income Community Solar Project Initiative, and the Incentives for non-profits and public facilities is available for the subsequent program year for that sub-program.